What is a pollution advisory?

 Smoke stacks release a lot of pollutants into the air.

-Millions of acres of forest have been cut and burned to make way for farming ( Figure below ).
+Millions of acres of forest have been cut and burned to make way for farming.
+Figure below shows an example.
 Burning trees produces most of the same pollutants as burning fossil fuels.

 Cutting and burning trees to clear land for farming is called slash-and-burn agriculture.
 How does this affect the atmosphere?